kevalpatel2106/kevalpatel2106.github.io/_posts/2017-04-19-How-to-clear-Associate-Android-Developer-exam?.md

 #### 2\.
 Add new functionality to your existing code.

 These type of tasks ask you to build something upon the existing functionality.
-You will also find <pre><code data-trim class="java">//TODO</code></pre> comments throughout the code provided while starting the exams. e.g. These tasks may ask you to create a table in existing database, display some list items in the existing activity using _RecyclerView_ etc.
+You will also find <code data-trim class="java">//TODO</code> comments throughout the code provided while starting the exams. e.g. These tasks may ask you to create a table in existing database, display some list items in the existing activity using _RecyclerView_ etc.

 To complete these type of tasks you must have sound knowledge of Android components.
 Also, you need to see that you don’t make any changes in the existing code or change the name of the classes/methods.